huawenhao345/eclock-with-esp32/README.md

 # eclock-with-esp32
 doing ....
 Some of hardware and software will be publish
-# used esp32 and platform
+# used esp8266 and platform,just a few times